Deep Jump Learning for Off-Policy Evaluation in Continuous Treatment Settings: Simulation Studies

-In this section, we investigate the finite sample performance of the proposed DJQE on the synthetic and real datasets, in comparison to two kernel-based methods.
+In this section, we investigate the finite sample performance of the proposed method on the simulated and real datasets, in comparison to three kernel-based methods.
 The computing infrastructure used is a virtual machine in the AWS Platform with 72 processor cores and 144GB memory.
-The average runtime for our proposed method on each setting is around 5 minutes.